 Specifying the input information.
 The ABC approach presents diverse advantages respect to other analytical approaches, for example it allows the analysis of complex models of evolution that cannot be incorporated into likelihood functions (see Introduction).
 However, it also requires that users make certain decisions, such as the number of computer simulations or the fraction of computer simulations retained for the estimation (tolerance), that can affect the estimations.
 A list with all the parameters implemented in the framework is presented in Table S1 (Supplementary Information).
 A variety of input parameters are optional but can be useful to provide a more realistic modeling of the evolutionary scenario.
-For example, the user can optionally specify diverse population genetics parameters used to simulate coalescent evolutionary histories (i.e., population growth rate and migration rate) or the empirical substitution models can optionally include the empirical amino acid frequencies, variable substitution rate among sites (Yang et al. 1994) and proportion of invariable sites (Shoemaker and Fitch 1989).
+For example, the user can optionally specify diverse population genetics parameters used to simulate coalescent evolutionary histories (i.e., population growth rate and migration rate) or the empirical substitution models can optionally include variable substitution rate among sites (Yang et al. 1994) and proportion of invariable sites (Shoemaker and Fitch 1989).
 Despite the aim of ProteinModelerABC is evaluating site-dependent SCS models [note that other well-established frameworks are already available for selecting the best-fitting substitution model among a set of empirical substitution models (i.e., Keane et al. 2006; Darriba et al. 2011; Kalyaanamoorthy et al. 2017; Darriba et al. 2020)], it implements a variety of empirical substitution models that allow comparisons between site-dependent SCS and empirical models.
 The empirical substitution models implemented in ProteinModelerABC are Blosum62 (Henikoff and Henikoff 1992), CpRev (Adachi et al. 2000), Dayhoff (Dayhoff et al. 1978), DayhoffDCMUT (Kosiol and Goldman 2005), HIVb (Nickle et al. 2007), HIVw (Nickle et al. 2007), JTT (Jones et al. 1992), JonesDCMUT (Kosiol & Goldman, 2005), LG (Le and Gascuel 2008), Mtart (Abascal et al. 2007), Mtmam (Yang et al. 1998), Mtrev24 (Adachi and Hasegawa 1996), RtRev (Dimmic et al. 2002), VT (Müller and Vingron 2000), WAG (Whelan and Goldman 2001) and also the user can specify an exchangeability matrix and amino acid frequencies not implemented in the framework.
 Concerning site-dependent SCS models, the framework implements two site-dependent SCS models, named “Fitness” and “Neutral” (Arenas et al. 2013), that consider configurational entropies of the misfolding and unfolding states (Minning et al. 2013), number of contacts and hydrophobicity and including negative design (correction of predictions considering other protein structures present in the PDB), among others aspects to model protein evolution accounting for structural constraints (Arenas et al. 2013).
 The Fitness and Neutral SCS models are similar, their difference is that only the former model considers the effective population size in the Moran process that evaluates the probability of accepting mutation events (see the review Sella and Hirsh 2005).
-Next, despite the Fitness model produced amino acid distributions more similar to the real observations than those obtained with the Neutral model for some protein families, the Neutral model was in general more robust for the analysis of data with different nature (Arenas et al. 2013).
+Despite the Fitness model produced amino acid distributions more similar to the real observations than those obtained with the Neutral model for some protein families, the Neutral model was in general more robust for the analysis of data with different nature (Arenas et al. 2013).
 Both site-dependent SCS models produced proteins with more realistic amino acid distributions and folding stabilities than those obtained with empirical models (Arenas et al. 2013).
 As input information, these SCS models require the specification of several thermodynamic parameters and a PDB protein structure representative of the query multiple alignment of protein sequences.
 Conveniently, the framework is distributed with a detailed documentation that includes recommendations about the specification of the input parameters.